All Products

 • In this topic, an OSSClient instance is created by using an OSS endpoint.
 If you want to create an OSSClient instance by using custom domain names or Security Token Service (STS), see Initialization.

-• If the object to which you want to append content does not exist, the AppendObject operation creates an appendable object.
+• If the object does not exist, the AppendObject operation creates a new appendable object.

-• If the object to which you want to append content exists, the following situations occur when you call the AppendObject operation:
+• If the object already exists, the following cases apply when you call the AppendObject operation:

-• If the object is an appendable object and the specified position from which the append operation starts is equal to the current object size, the object is appended to the end of the object.
+• If the object is an appendable object and the specified append position is the same as the current length of the object, the content is appended to the end of the object.

 Examples